Bridge over Kali river collapses in Karnataka, traffic disrupted

-Panaji/Karwar, Aug 7 (PTI) An old bridge across Kali river in Uttara Kannada district collapsed in the small hours of Wednesday, resulting in heavy traffic along national highway 66, connecting Goa to Karnataka.
+Panaji/Karwar: An old bridge across Kali river in Uttara Kannada district collapsed in the small hours of Wednesday, resulting in heavy traffic along National Highway 66, connecting Goa to Karnataka.

-According to officials, the bridge was used for Goa-bound traffic after the construction of a new one a decade back.
+According to officials, the bridge was used for Goa-bound traffic after the construction of a new one a decade ago.

-The truck en route to Karwar fell into the water, police said, adding the night patrol team alerted the higher police officials.
+The truck, en route to Karwar, fell into the water, police said, adding that the night patrol team alerted higher police officials.

 "Our night patrolling team noticed the collapsed bridge and alerted the control room.
 There was a truck in the river and the injured driver was on top of the vehicle.
 The local fishermen along with our team managed to rescue the driver," Superintendent of Police (Karwar) M Narayana said.